 If you are looking for ways to use sourdough discard, these Sourdough Discard Pretzels are pretty good.
 The recipe was inspired by the King Arthur Sourdough Starter I made about 5 days ago, which has you discard 113 grams of sourdough for every feeding.
 I cringe every time I do this and am happy to have at least one sourdough discard recipe (Update: I have a lot more now!)

 If you don’t have any discard and just want a good pretzel recipe, here’s a link to the original Homemade Pretzels.
 Both the Homemade Pretzels and the Sourdough Discard Pretzels are small batch recipes which will give you four or five pretzels.
 For a while I was making four really large ones, but now I’m making five slightly smaller ones.
-If there’s only one or two of you to eat the pretzels, these freeze well.
+These pretzels freeze well!

-About the flour, before the days of Covid I bought a big bag of high-gluten “artisan” flour.
-It’s probably difficult to find now, but if you have some use it by all means.
+About the flour, before the days of Covid I bought a big bag of high-gluten "artisan" flour.
+It's probably difficult to find now, but if you have some use it by all means.
 It makes the best pretzels.
-If you can’t find the artisan flour, bread flour will work.
-If all you have is all-purpose, that should work too but the dough might be not be as pleasurable to work with.
+If you can't find the artisan flour, bread flour will work.
+All-purpose works too, but the dough might be not be as pleasurable to work with.
 One benefit of the high gluten flour is it makes a really sturdy, easy-to-roll dough.
 Update: Just put in a link to the Bob's brand, which is the artisan flour I use.
 However, bread flour works very well too.

 Sourdough Discard Pretzels

 - 280 grams flour bread flour or if you are lucky high gluten “Artisan”

 - 1 ⅛ teaspoon instant yeast

 - ½ tablespoon sugar